 A legacy we can cherish!

-By making the topic of sex and sexual pleasure more and more public, the 70s have marked a shift of perception towards sex.
+By making the topics of sex and sexual pleasure more and more public, the 70s have marked a shift of perception towards sex.
 For women, the change has been towards autonomy when it comes to their sex lives concerning reproductive choices (hello pill!) and sexual expression.

 Today, we should feel grateful to the women and men who dedicated their lives to change ours.
 And to be proud heiresses of the wild 70s, we should keep their legacy alive by continuing the fight, with grace and determination.
 To empower ourselves to be our own person.
 To be the queens of our bodies.
 To be fearless to go for what we want and know without a doubt we deserve it!